-There are 4 studies of aircraft contact tracing with the purpose to look if transmission is possible in a arircraft.
-The conclusion that can be drawn in the 4 different studies of Eldin, Chen, Schwartz and Vogt is that the transmission probability of Covid-19 in the aircraft is small.
-In the studies of Chen, Vogt and Schwartz, the aircraft contacts were precisely followed.
-The question of these studies was whether transmission was possible during flight, or via aerosols or via droplet infection.
-The fellow passengers were identified, followed or described and, if necessary, tested if they developed complaints.
+There are 4 studies of aircraft contact tracing with the purpose to look if transmission is possible in an aircraft.
+The conclusion that can be drawn in the 4 different studies of Eldin2, Chen3, Schwartz4 and Vogt5 is that the transmission probability of Covid-19 in the aircraft is small.
+In the studies of Chen3, Vogt4 and Schwartz4, the aircraft contacts were precisely followed.
+The question of these studies was whether transmission was possible during flight with a known contagious passenger on board, whether via aerosols or via droplet infection.
+The fellow passengers were identified, followed and, if necessary, tested if they developed complaints.
 In the 4 studies hardly any secondary infections occurred, with a contagious fellow passenger as the source.
-To investigate this in the Netherlands, we looked at aircraft contact tracing data and investigated how many close aircraft contacts in the Netherlands tested positive for COVID-19 within 2 weeks after the flight, the maximum incubation period.
+To investigate this in the Netherlands, we analyzed aircraft contact tracing data and investigated how many close aircraft contacts in the Netherlands have tested positive for SARS-CoV-2 within 2 weeks after the flight, the maximum incubation period.